haritha3679/up-N-smoke/README.md

 - The file was used to create a pivot chart of businesses by county for analysis
 - There was no corelation found between crime data and counties with more businesses
 - Data for MA for this is under data/MA/DataCleansing_Postgress
+- The jupyter notebook is in root folder.
+The data has the output and sql files and Resources has the input files.
 - it was also used to create a postgresql database of the license data by county.
 The visualization however was created using sqllite
 ## Ethics
 - In our data collection process, we prioritized data ethics by directly requesting datasets from scientists, ensuring responsible and ethical data sourcing practices, as opposed to utilizing platforms like Kaggle or other repositories